 The options under Query are very self-explanatory.
 For example, you could select the choices that best fit your needs, such as choosing products by category or setting a maximum number of products to display on each page.

-Let’s take a look at the ‘Columns’ tab because it might seem a bit tricky.
+Let’s look at the ‘Columns’ tab because it might seem a bit tricky.

 Let’s have a look at Laptop Columns first.
 Select ‘+Add column’ or ‘Add a Column ‘from the drop-down menu.
 A header, or title, appears at the top of each column.
 Let’s start with the Heading in Column 1.
 Then, under Heading, select +Add Element.

 If you click on “Add Element,” it will open a popup to add components to the column heading.
-For example, if you want to insert a title heading, choose Text.
+For example, choose Text if you want to insert a title heading.
 For instance, we’ve picked the Text element in the image below and typed in “Product Name.”

 If you want to insert a title heading, choose Text.
 For example, we’ve picked the Text element in the image below and typed in “Product Name.”